1920–21 Prima Categoria

-The 1920–21 Prima Categoria season was won by Pro Vercelli.
+The 1920-21 Prima Categoria season was the twentieth of the Italian Football Championship and the fourteenth since the re-brand to Prima Categoria.
+The 1920–21 Italian Football Championship was the sixth won by Pro Vercelli.

 Regulation

 Struggles between minor and major clubs continued, more, they went out of control.
 The regional FAs expanded the championship to 64 clubs.
 The preliminary regional phase became the bulk of the tournament, with even sixteen matchdays and regular regional football champions, while the following national phase was reduced to a spring tournament of eight matchdays.

 The main tournament was completely divided in five independent sections, and each region had its own football champions.
 The spots to the national championship were divided according to the agreements between the Regional FAs.

 National championship was split in four groups of four clubs.
 Group winners advanced to the final four.
 The whole tournament could have twenty-two matchdays.

 The experimental Southern groups had their own special regulations.

 Teams

 Regional FAs agreed to expand the league to 64 clubs.
 They variously chose to promote, re-elect, or invite clubs to fill the spots they had been granted to.